donaldcrane/coderbyte/README.md

 - Clone the project
 - cd into the project's folder and run npm install to install dependencies
-- Create a .env file and add PORT value, JWT_KEY, COOKIE_KEY to it
+- Create a .env file and add PORT value, JWT_KEY, COOKIE_KEY, DEV_DATABASE_URL for development and TEST_DATABASE_URL for testing

+- Run npm run migrate to migrate the database
+- Run npm run seed to seed data into the database
-- Run npm run start:dev to start the server
+- Run npm run dev to start the server

 # HTTP Requests